 Cable Car Route To Fansipan

 If you have a short time frame in Sapa you can do this.
 I suggest you don’t make your visit too short because it’s magical and you need to spend some time here to actually explore.
 If you’re unable to hike or just don’t feel like doing a crazy hike, I suggest you take a cable car up to Fansipan and just sit back and enjoy the views.
-Get ready, their going to be insane!
-Also, fun fact, The Sunworld Fansipan cable car has been recognised by the Guinness Worlds Records as the longest non-stop 3 wire cable car system in the world.
+Also, fun fact, The Sunworld Fansipan cable car has been recognized by the Guinness Worlds Records as the longest non-stop 3 wire cable car system in the world.
 It costs roughly around $40 each CAD.

 Check Out The Famous Rice Terraces At Muong Hoa Valley